Okaneeee/notes/Languages/Markdown/Syntax.md

 # Markdown Syntax
 Markdown is a lightweight markup language with plain-text formatting syntax.
 It is often used to format readme files, for writing messages in online discussion forums (like Reddit), and to create rich text using a plain text editor.
 Default file extension is `.md`.

 Here is a cheat sheet for the syntax of Markdown.
-Check the legend below to see which elements are supported by Discord.
+The legend below shows the level of support for each element in Discord.

 <details>
     <summary>Legend</summary>